Webinar 1 : Free software acquisition by public administration

 Webinar 3 : Open source governance within public administrations

 Webinar 4 : Open science and open source

 Open source and free software advantages for public administrations and society at large are increasingly recognized and public policies to foster its adoption are spreading.

-This third webinar will be facilitated by Marco Ciurcina, Italian lawyer.
+This third webinar has been facilitated by Marco Ciurcina, Italian lawyer.
 (Italy) with :

 Webinar 5 : Tools for public administrations